vfedetz/degoogle/README.md

 # List of Privacy Focused Software I Use

-Having control over your data and digital privacy is increasingly important in today's world.
-Consumer data privacy rights are basically non-existant in the United States, and closed-source commercial software is [enshittifying](https://en.wikipedia.org/wiki/Enshittification) at an alarming rate.
-In a hostile anti-consumer environment such as this, the only logical option is focusing on self hosted and community-driven open source software projects as much as you can.
+Having control over your data and protecting your privacy has never been more important.
+In the United States, consumer data privacy rights are virtually nonexistent, and many closed-source commercial platforms are rapidly [enshittifying](https://en.wikipedia.org/wiki/Enshittification).

+In this hostile, anti-consumer environment, the most logical response is to rely—as much as possible on self-hosted and community-driven open-source software.

 My goal was to be more intentional with the software I chose to trust with my data and rely on daily.
 I have slowly replaced as much of the closed-source commercial software as I can with open-source, privacy-focused alternatives.

+My goal has been to be intentional about the tools I trust with my personal data and depend on daily.
+Over time, I’ve replaced nearly all closed-source commercial software with open-source, privacy-respecting alternatives.

-[Privacy Guides](https://www.privacyguides.org/) is an excellent resource for finding privacy-focused software alternatives which I referenced heavily when exploring software options.
-Please treat this list as a supplementary guide, showcasing what I ultimately chose for my own journey towards digital independance.
+I leaned on [Privacy Guides](https://www.privacyguides.org/) while making these choices which is an excellent, independent resource for vetting privacy-focused tools.
+Consider this list a supplement to their recommendations.
+After exploring many alternatives, this is the software stack I’ve adopted on my journey toward greater digital independence.

 | <span style="color: rgb(45, 194, 107);">Function</span> | <span style="color: rgb(45, 194, 107);">App</span> | <span style="color: rgb(45, 194, 107);">Open Source?</span> | <span style="color: rgb(45, 194, 107);">Notes</span> |
 | --- | --- | --- | --- |